Andrew32A/gather-village/README.md

 - WASD to move
 - Mouse to look around
 - Q to toggle menu for changing youtube videos
+- Esc to unlock cursor to click on embedded video player

 ## Commands to run project locally